 The delivery of our Strategic Plan is directly linked to the Service Plans for each Service Group and Liberata, which in turn are linked to individual Performance Management Reviews (PMRs) for all staff.
-During the period 1st April 2018 to 31st March 2019 (which is the first year of the two year plan) a total of 193 actions from Service Plans contributed to the delivery of our Strategic Plan and the chart below demonstrates how those actions are being delivered.
-A total of 38 (almost 20%) of planned actions were delivered by 31st March 2019.
+During the period 1st April 2019 to 31st March 2020 (which was the second year of a two year plan) a total of 218 actions from Service Plans contributed to the delivery of our Strategic Plan and the chart below demonstrates how those actions are being delivered.